grayresearch/CX/README.md

 ```
 or even other, one-hot encodings, that might be decoded in fewer gate delays).

-The tool maps custom function invocations in the software to GCFID
+The tool maps custom function invocations in the software to SCFID
 invocations in the compiled object code.

+In one model, the CI-aware software is distributed in source and recompiled
+after the CFID to SCFID mapping is determined.

+In another model, the CI-aware software may also be a compiled binary with
+relocations (fixups) to CI.CFID symbols.
+At link time the CI.CFID relocations
+are resolved to SCFIDs written to the correct fields of the CIs.

-At execution time, a hardware CPU-CFU shim will map the GCFID invocation
+At execution time, a hardware CPU-CFU shim will map the SCFID invocation
 into an invocation of some CFU with some CI-scoped CFID.

 For example, here if CFU Software uses CI-456.CF-1, the tool maps this into
-invocation of GCFID 6 in the compiled object code.
+invocation of SCFID 6 in the compiled object code.
 Then at execution time,
-a hardware CPU-CFU shim maps GCFID 6 into an invocation of the CFU that
+a hardware CPU-CFU shim maps SCFID 6 into an invocation of the CFU that
 implements CI-456, with CFID=1.

 (IDEA: Rather than do this, supply CIID and CFID values as additional